Kasiestewart17/Kasie-Portfolio/README.md

-# Kasie-Portfolio
+# MyPortfolio
-This displays my portfolio using HTML, CSS and JavaScript to create my resume.
+This is my web portfolio.
+You can view here : https://shantelat.github.io/MyPortfolio/